Oh boy. Another Google algorithm update. (As if 2020 hasn’t thrown enough at us, ey?!)

 What Does Google Say About the 2021 Page Experience Update?

-Page Experience Signals You Need to Improve on for 2021
+Page Experience Signals You Need to Improve in 2021

 “The new page experience signals combine Core Web Vitals (loading, interactivity, and visual stability) with our existing search signals including mobile-friendliness, safe-browsing, HTTPS-security, and intrusive interstitial guidelines.”